Community-Engaged Initiatives Grant

 - provide resources that would make the project possible (ie. The project could not operate without the funds)

 Applications for the Grant fund are open to individual students or campus groups from the University of Toronto St. George campus.
 All students, full- or part-time, undergraduate or graduate, are eligible to submit a project proposal.
 Applications that are collaborations between groups on campus are encouraged.
 Projects must be submitted jointly by the student/campus group and community partner.

 - The Grant encourages the development of innovative community partnerships, community-engaged learning and/or civic engagement projects in the GTA.

-Community-Engaged Learning integrates with student learning, it includes volunteer activities/projects which meet the goals of the community and provides structured opportunities for students to think, talk, or write about their participation (reflection).
+- Community-Engaged Learning integrates with student learning, it includes volunteer activities/projects which meet the goals of the community and provides structured opportunities for students to think, talk, or write about their participation (through reflection).

 The Community-Engaged Initiatives Grant Committee is a peer review sub-committee of the CCP’s Student and Alumni Advisory Committee (SAAC).
-It will include up to 6 students and 2 staff.
+It will include 6 students, 1 student staff, and 2 staff members.
 The committee will review applications and make decisions.
 Upon approval, written notification will be sent to the applicants.